 This is the first of a series of posts on my artistic experiments.
 I realised that since each work is a story in visual form, I can write a post about it too.
-This is one of my recent success stories.
+This is one of my recent success stories, inspired by India’s national bird – the peacock.
 I’ve only worn it twice!

 The garment is a thin cotton vest that I bought off the roadside.
 The fabric was thin enough to absorb all the paint and stiffen when it dried, which was ideal since I was painting across the whole front and it would lose appeal unless the entire picture was on display.